-6.3.3.2 Security measures related to unaccompanied baggage/baggage
+6.3.3.2 Security measures related to unaccompanied baggage/baggage considered important elements contributing to (flight) safety.
+Their contribution determines the quality of the process and the degree of security and safety achieved.

 Baggage left in the air terminal area could pose a bomb threat, as the package could contain an IED.
 It is a primary task of air terminal representatives to inform the (local) authorities on the situation in the area, to alert expert teams and to support other activities as ordered by competent authorities.